lduccio29/LucaDuci/README.md

-# Hi, I'm Tommaso Arone 👋
+# Hi, Luca Duci 👋

-I’m a first-year **Data Science** student at the University of Milano–Bicocca.
-Passionate about **data analysis**, **artificial intelligence**, and **machine learning**, I love turning numbers into actionable insights and developing increasingly accurate predictive models.
+I am a Master’s student in **Data Science** at the University of Milano–Bicocca.
+Passionate about **data analysis**, **artificial intelligence**, and **machine learning**, I love turning data into actionable insights and developing increasingly accurate predictive models.

 ---